eslint/eslint/docs/rules/require-yield.md

 # Disallow generator functions that do not have `yield` (require-yield)

+## Rule Details

 This rule generates warnings for generator functions that do not have the `yield` keyword.

-## Rule Details
+## Examples

-The following patterns are considered problems:
+Examples of **incorrect** code for this rule:

 ```js
 /*eslint require-yield: "error"*/